jakehawken/Concurrency/README.md

 ## The First Set of Problems to Solve

-Let's face it: completion handlers in Swift are a total pain.
+Let's face it: completion handlers in Swift can be pain.
 Really quickly, let's break down everything obnoxious about the standard callback pattern in Swift:

 ```Swift
 func getAString(_ completionHandler: (String?, Error?)->())